dermitdemk/Mensa_preise_scrapen/README.md

 # Results
 ![menas_data](https://github.com/dermitdemk/Mensa_preise_scrapen/assets/60017842/e716032a-3efb-4b56-ad50-4a0a4d7e3647)
 Thies are the daily prices for the students, is the minimum, average and maximum price.
 In march the mense hand an almost daily "salattheke" which was charged per 100g.
-Thats why the prices starting in march are so low
+Thats why the prices starting in march are so low.

 visualization of the data was done thru grafan